Jeremy-L411/Lab_radar_csv_combine/Read_Me.md

 ## Future Features

 -- Ability to change projectile weight and update energy with new values

+## UPDATING
+Creating a report that will show statistics from the report page and will create a line chart from the shot track's.
+Will possibly have a prediction of future velocity and energy based on the 4 distances.